timgilbert/sesquipedalian/README.md

 ## TODO:

+- More sensible JSON format for messages
 - Back-end in Mongo or whatnot
 - Script to store dict.txt in that, maybe based on [SCOWL][scowl].
 - Integration with NYT regi account
+- Profanity filter and other tragedy of the commons considerations

+Lobby reflow
+- First users identify themselves, then they are in the lobby.
+There should be chat in the lobby.
+Users can also indicate "join game" separately.
+- Users in lobby will receive messages about user joining / leaving lobby, winning / losing games, and chatting
+- Therefore we'll probably want a separate "about / landing page" which also has a login or user form.

 # Data flow